scorpionsft/Scorpion-Security-and-Firearms-Training/index.md

 <br>
 ## About Us
 ![Director](/Assets/Images/director.jpg) <br>
-Scorpion is comprised of prior and current military, Law Enforcement, and other security and firearms industry professionals. \
+Scorpion is comprised of prior and current military, Law Enforcement, and other security and firearms industry professionals. <br>
-Our Commitment to the pursuit of excellence is what sets us apart from other firearms outfits. \
+Our Commitment to the pursuit of excellence is what sets us apart from other firearms outfits. <br>
 We are here to proved quality firearms education, training, and security available to everyone.
 <br>
 ## Firearms Education & Training Division
 Instruction for beginners to seasoned professionals <br>
-Military, Law Enforcement, and Civilian curriculums Certified Instructors
+Military, Law Enforcement, and Civilian curriculums Certified Instructors <br>
 ![Training_1](/Assets/Images/training.jpg) <br>
 ![Training_2](/Assets/Images/over_shoulder.jpg) <br>
 <br>
 ## Gunsmithing and Retail Services
 Shooting accessories and supplies <br>
 Accessory mounting <br>
-Cleaning, repairs, and restoration
+Cleaning, repairs, and restoration <br>
 ![Gunsmith](/Assets/Images/gunsmith.jpg) <br>
 <br>
 ## Security Division
 Home and Business Evaluations and consultations <br>
 Personal Protection <br>
-Up to date tactics and training
+Up to date tactics and training <br>
 ![Blueprint](/Assets/Images/bp.jpg) <br>
 <br>
 ### Contact